-Vancouver’s vibrant Chinatown – clustered mainly on Pender Street between Carrall and Gore streets and on Keefer Street from Main to Gore – is a city apart.
-Vancouver’s 100,000 or more Chinese make up one of North America’s largest Chinatowns and are the city’s oldest and largest ethnic group after the British-descended majority.
+Vancouver’s vibrant Chinatown – clustered mainly on Pender Street between Carrall and Gore streets and on Keefer Street from Main to Gore – is a city apart and expanding all the time.
+Vancouver’s Chinatown is considered to be one of North America’s largest, and Chinese-Canadians are the city’s oldest and largest ethnic group after the British-descended majority, with a population of around 600,000.
 Many crossed the Pacific in 1858 to join the Fraser Valley gold rush; others followed under contract to help build the Canadian Pacific Railway.
 Most stayed, only to find themselves being treated appallingly.
-Denied citizenship and legal rights until as late as 1947, the Chinese community sought safety and familiarity in a ghetto of their own, where clan associations provided for new arrivals and the local poor, and helped build the distinctive houses of recessed balconies and ornamental roofs that have made the area a protected historic site.
+Denied citizenship and legal rights until as late as 1947, the Chinese community sought safety and familiarity in a ghetto of their own, where clan associations provided for new arrivals and the local poor, and helped build the distinctive buildings of recessed balconies and ornamental roofs that have made the area a protected historic site.